-Objec ctive Contro Control 01.
+Object tive Contro ol O1.
 To ensure that active street frontages present as pedestrian oriented and of high-quality design.
 C1.
 Where active street frontages are required, development is to: a. identify landscaping, street paving and furniture etc along the active street O2.
-To provide for continuity in design and outcomes for active street frontages. frontage b. orientate and program active uses on the O3.
-To ensure safe design principles are incorporated in the design of active street frontages in the LGA.
-To promote pedestrian activity and ground floor to maximise the visual amenity for outdoor seating opportunities c. provide a minimum width of 2 metres on a public footpath that is clear of any obstructions or structures for pedestrian vibrancy. access C2.
+To provide for continuity in design and outcomes for active street frontages. frontage b. orientate and program active uses on the ground floor to maximise the visual О3.
+To ensure safe design principles are incorporated in the design of active street frontages in the LGA. amenity for outdoor seating opportunities c. provide a minimum width of 2 metres on a public footpath that is clear of any O4.
+To promote pedestrian activity and vibrancy. obstructions or structures for pedestrian access C2.
 On other sites within centres where no Active Street Frontage is required under BLEP 2021, active uses are to be provided (for example, retail and business premises) at ground level facing the street.
 These should maximise operable and glazed shop frontages, entries for all uses, active office uses such as reception and any other activities which provide pedestrian interest and activation.
 C3.
 Where outdoor dining is proposed to occupy the Council footpath for outdoor dining, the applicant must obtain development consent, in addition to a lease agreement with Council.
 C4.
-The ground floor entries to all uses are to have same finished floor level as the adjacent footpath to facilitate direct access from the street.
+The ground floor entries to all uses are to generally have same finished floor level as the adjacent footpath to facilitate direct access from the street.
 C5.
 If the active street frontage adjoins a Heritage Item the setback, design and scale of the active street frontage must complement the Heritage Item.'
 C6.
 Active frontages are to maintain the existing fine grain subdivision pattern where appropriate.
 C7.
 The design of active street frontages are to include a minimum 80% transparent glazing.
 C8.
 The design of active street frontages must not incorporate security roller door and window bars.
 C9.
 Active frontages are to contribute to the vitality of streets and night time activation by maximising entries / display windows to shops / food and drink premises.